quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 * **Where is it useful?**
 Due to the simplicity, [Bubble Sort][] is often used to introduce the concept of an algorithm analysis and a sorting algorithm in particular.
 Even it's the most inefficient algorithm, it still can be very useful to detect a very small error in almost-sorted array and fix it with just linear complexity - **O(n)**.

-You will see later that other [sorting algorithms][overview] have more efficient times than this one.
+You will see later that other [sorting algorithms][sorting-algorithm] have more efficient times than this one.

 ### Summary
 That is it for the [Bubble Sort][].
 As you can see it's not much efficient.
 Next time we will look at [Selection Sort Algorithm][next].